The following terminology is used throughout these rules:

 (d) Commission Counsel: the lawyer drafting reports, providing legal advice to the Commission and performing other duties assigned by the Commission.
 See Rule 6.

-(e) Complaint: information in any form from any source received by the Commission that alleges, or from which a reasonable inference can be drawn, that a lawyer committed misconduct or is incapacitated.
+(e) Complaint: information in any form from any source received by disciplinary counsel that alleges, or from which a reasonable inference can be drawn, that a lawyer committed misconduct or is incapacitated.
 If there is no written complaint from another person, disciplinary counsel's written statement of the allegations constitutes the complaint.

 (f) Conviction: any conviction resulting from a trial or any type of plea, including a plea of nolo contendere or a plea pursuant to North Carolina v.
 Alford, 400 U.S. 25, 91 S.Ct.
 160, 27 L.Ed.2d 162 (1970).